UniqueNetwork/unique-marketplace-api/README.md

 ```shell
 $ docker pull uniquenetwork/marketplace-backend:latest
 ```
-To use a specific version, you can pull a versioned tag.
+To use a specific version, pull a versioned tag.
 You can view the [list of available versions](https://hub.docker.com/r/uniquenetwork/marketplace-backend/tags/) in the Docker Hub Registry.

 ```shell
 $ docker pull uniquenetwork/marketplace-backend:[TAG]
 ```

-If you wish, you can also build the image yourself.
+An image can be built by issung the following command:

 ```shell
 $ docker build -t uniquenetwork/marketplace-backend:latest 'https://github.com/UniqueNetwork/unique-marketplace-api.git'